 But it’s something like that, a melding of all of those scenarios.

-Here’s the nutshell: The Marketing Mentorship Program starts with a 60-minute call with me, includes weekly office hours and an emergency line to reach me if you need quick feedback on something, a private Facebook group, free access to all of my online products, a family rate on any one-on-one coaching you want, an invite to an annual weekend retreat at my home for no cost to you, and generally having me think about you on a regular basis.
+Here’s the nutshell: The Marketing Mentorship Program starts with a 60-minute call with me and then has three levels: 1) In depth ongoing support in clarifying and articulating your niche and point of view 2) weekly office hours and 3) an emergency line to reach me if you need quick feedback on something.
+You’ll also have access to a private Facebook group, free access to all of my online products, a family rate on any one-on-one coaching you want, an invite to an annual weekend retreat at my home for no cost to you, and generally having me think about you on a regular basis.
 Plus even more, which I’ll explain in a moment.